Higher spin fields with reversed spin-statistics relation: Formalism for higher spin fields

-A real invariant linear differential operator $\mc{D}^-[\partial]$ which projects out the non-physical modes from $\Psi$ (i.e.\ that part of $\Psi$ which creates one-particle states that have negative scalar product with themselves) can also be introduced.
-On the standard polarization modes of $\Psi$ it has the following action (for all values of $s$):
+A real invariant linear differential operator $\mc{D}^-[\partial]$ which projects out the non-physical modes from $\Phi$ (i.e.\ that part of $\Phi$ which creates one-particle states that have negative scalar product with themselves) can also be introduced.